 Three types of tuberculosis of shoulder are known

 On is dry atrophic form, also called caries sicca.
-It is more common type.
-It is characterized by absence of swelling and sinuses.
+It is a more common type.
+It is characterized by the absence of swelling and sinuses.

 This form is recently described by Patel et al .
 Also called caries mobile, this is characterized by restriction of active movements of the shoulder but passive movements of varying degrees are present, patients having nearly full passive abduction.
 This happens due to extensive destruction of shoulder joint

 Shoulder pain is the most common presentation.
 By the time patient presents, the disease has already advanced.

 Depending on the type of form, there may or may not be swelling present.
 Restriction of movement is also present.
 The muscles around the shoulder get wasted.

 The patient might have systemic symptoms, though less common, like malaise, loss of appetite, loss of weight and low-grade fever.
 The shoulder is generally tender on examination.
 Sinuses and swelling can be seen in some cases.

 - Liver function tests

 Anteroposterior and lateral views.
 Xrays would demonstrate reduced joint space and destruction of the bone of shoulder joint along with generalized rarefaction of bones.